 Abstraction is achieved by means of a map from a concrete domain D to an abstract domain A. This induces an abstraction notion among systems (e.g., Kripke structures).

-As usual, the goal is to generate directly abstract systems, possibly combining abstraction process with compilation.
+Goal: generate directly abstract systems, possibly combining abstraction process with compilation.

 Example of abstraction - I